 Although 20% of patients with bipolar disorder have their first episode during adolescence, diagnosis is often delayed for years, which can result in problems such as substance abuse and suicidal behaviors.
 Thus, early recognition and aggressive treatment may prevent years of needless suffering and death by suicide.
 In particular, lithium is effective in preventing suicidal behavior in patients with bipolar disorder.
-Maintaining treatment is essential in preventing suicide, and the suicide rate in the first year of discontinuation of lithium treatment is 20 times higher than during lithium treatment [103].
+Maintaining treatment is essential in preventing suicide, and the suicide rate in the first year of discontinuation of lithium treatment [103].